 A foreign-sounding voice cut through the silence.
 “That is the al-Banna mosque.”

 I looked to the place where his eyes were lingering.
 The mosque’s dome shimmered in the fading sunlight.
 It glowed green and majestic, standing in stark contrast to the darkness that had already descended over Talkha, the neighborhood where it was located.
-His voice was soft, much softer than what I knew it to ...Read more
+His voice was soft, much softer than what I knew it ...Read more

 The Donkey’s Mother